donalmurtagh/spring-boot-demo/README.md

 # spring-boot-demo

-A branch that demonstrates an error handling bug in Spring Boot v4.0.0-M3
+A branch that reproduces [this issue](https://github.com/spring-projects/spring-boot/issues/47410) in Spring Boot v4.0.0-M3